 Imagine you are trying to haul a trailer with a pickup truck.
 Imagine your trailer keeps getting heavier.
 It’s pointless to keep complaining that your truck is not big enough when you may just need to remove the emergency brake, install a turbocharger, refresh the transmission fluid and consolidate your load.

 The point is that WordPress needs help to stay fast as you grow.
-There’s plenty of solutions…but either you or a developer must implement them.
+There are plenty of solutions…but either you or a developer must implement them.

 That’s where managed WordPress hosting comes in.
 WP Engine takes care of (nearly) all speed concerns.
 They have customized servers with extremely aggressive caching and even more advanced “stack” than a typical web host.
 They also have trained support who will go into your WordPress install and identify the exact chokepoint to get your site moving.

 They don’t even allow caching plugins on their installs because they have such a customized caching setup.

 The interesting thing is that even unoptimized WordPress installs still do well on their platform because their platform does the extra work.